Tistorm/MultiTouchSpriteKit/README.md

 ### NSValue+CGElements
 This category extends the NSValue class to store CGPoint, CGSize, and CGRect on Mac OS with the same method names as on iOS.

+### MTKDemo
+In the demo project you can easier test the direct manipulation functionality by transform the Spaceship using one or two fingers.
+Or you can test the MTKTransformationAction by pressing on the gray rectangles to transform the Spaceship to these positions.